Punctured logarithmic maps

 It is clear from the definition and Proposition~\ref{prop:pull-back-ideal} that puncturing log ideals of punctured maps are stable under base change, and they also enjoy the vanishing property $\alpha_W(\cK_W)=0$ from Proposition~\ref{prop:puncturing-ideal-vanish}.

-We finish this subsection by giving a tropical interpretation of the radical of the puncturing log-ideal $\cK_W$ of a pre-stable punctured map, see Proposition \ref{Prop: puncturing tropical interpretation}.
+We finish this subsection by giving a tropical interpretation {in the spirit of Proposition~\ref{Prop: pre-stable tropical punctured maps}} of the radical of the puncturing log-ideal $\cK_W$ of a pre-stable punctured map, see Proposition~\ref{Prop: puncturing tropical interpretation}.
 This interpretation is based on the following technical result concerning monoid ideals.

 \begin{lemma} Suppose given a sharp toric monoid $Q$, and a collection of sharp toric monoids $P_{p_1}, \ldots,P_{p_r}$ along with monoid homomorphisms $\varphi_{p_i}:P_{p_i}\rightarrow Q\oplus\ZZ$ with $u_{p_i}:=\pr_2\circ \varphi_{p_i}$.
 Let $\ev_i:=(\pr_1\circ \varphi_{p_i})^t: Q^{\vee}_{\RR} \rightarrow (P_{p_i})^{\vee}_{\RR}$.
 Let the ideal $I\subset Q$ be the monoid ideal